ML4GW/aframe/projects/README.md

 ## Other Tips and Tricks
-For development, it can often be useful to open a shell inside a container to poke around and debug.
-Doing so is as simple as running
+For development, it can often be useful to open a shell inside a container to poke around and debug:

 ```bash
 apptainer shell ~/aframe/images/image.sif